mohyassine/discount-web-service/README.md

 ./mvnw clean compile
 ```
 ### Run the Server
-Running the project will start a REST service on port 8080 and expose API _'/api/bill-discount'_
+Running the project will start a REST service on port 8080 and expose URL _'/api/bill-discount'_

 ```shell script
 ./mvnw spring-boot:run